How To Close Images In Photoshop

 Knowing how to get our images into Photoshop is obviously important.
 But so is knowing how to close those images when we're done.
 In this quick tutorial, we'll learn how to close a single image, and how to close multiple images at once.
 We'll look at what happens when we try to close an image with unsaved changes.
 And finally, we'll learn how to close an image and return to Adobe Bridge.

-This tutorial is part of our Opening Images Learning Guide.
+This is lesson 10 of 10 in Chapter 2 - Opening Images Into Photoshop.
 Let's get started!

 How To Close A Single Image